hapifhir/hapi-fhir-jpaserver-starter/README.md

 # Configuration

 Much of this HAPI starter project can be configured using the properties file in *src/main/resources/hapi.properties*.
-By default, this starter project is configured to use Derby as the database.
+By default, this starter project is configured to use H2 as the database.

 ## MySql

-To configure the starter app to use MySQL, instead of the default Derby, update the hapi.properties file to have the following:
+To configure the starter app to use MySQL, instead of the default H2, update the hapi.properties file to have the following:

 * datasource.driver=com.mysql.jdbc.Driver
 * datasource.url=jdbc:mysql://localhost:3306/hapi_dstu3